konmaz/Merged-Dictionaries-Greek-English/README.md

 It can be used when a software (ex TeXstudio) can't have two or more spelling dictionaries at the same time.
 I used [this software](https://code.google.com/archive/p/hunspell-merge/downloads) to merge the dictionaries.

+The provided files are in .aff and .dic file format.